Helium: Modern extraction and distribution

 Extracting helium from air is not economical.
 For large-scale use, helium is extracted by fractional distillation from natural gas, which can contain as much as 7% helium.
 Since helium has a lower boiling point than any other element, low temperatures and high pressure are used to liquefy nearly all the other gases (mostly nitrogen and methane).
 The resulting crude helium gas is purified by successive exposures to lowering temperatures, in which almost all of the remaining nitrogen and other gases are precipitated out of the gaseous mixture.
 Activated charcoal is used as a final purification step, usually resulting in 99.995% pure Grade-A helium.
 The principal impurity in Grade-A helium is neon.
 In a final production step, most of the helium that is produced is liquefied via a cryogenic process.
 This is necessary for applications requiring liquid helium and also allows helium suppliers to reduce the cost of long-distance transportation, as the largest liquid helium containers have more than five times the capacity of the largest gaseous helium tube trailers.

-In 2008, approximately 169 million standard cubic meters (SCM) of helium were extracted from natural gas or withdrawn from helium reserves, with approximately 78% from the United States, 10% from Algeria, and most of the remainder from Russia, Poland, and Qatar.
+In 2008, approximately 169 million standard cubic meters (SCM) (6.0 × 10^{9} cubic feet) of helium were extracted from natural gas or withdrawn from helium reserves, with approximately 78% from the United States, 10% from Algeria, and most of the remainder from Russia, Poland, and Qatar.
 By 2013, increases in helium production in Qatar (under the company Qatargas managed by Air Liquide) had increased Qatar's fraction of world helium production to 25%, making it the second largest exporter after the United States.
 In 2024, the United States surpassed Qatar as the world's largest producer of the gas, having extracted 68 million SCM of helium that year compared to Qatar's 64 million SCM.
 An estimated 54 e9ft3 deposit of helium was found in Tanzania in 2016, and a large-scale helium plant was opened in Ningxia, China in 2020.